The Battle of Eastern Solomon Sea

 Fletcher sent dive and torpedo bombers to attack and Ryujo

 was successfully sunk without loss.
-Meanwhile the two big Japanese attacked the two American fleet carriers before their strike was ready.
+Meanwhile the two big Japanese carriers attacked the two American fleet carriers before their strike was ready.
 The ensuing battle was essentially

 a giant aerial dog fight interspersed with ship borne antiaircraft fire.